 Do you get as excited as me when you discover a letter, package, or new magazine in the mail?
 Kids love receiving mail just as much as adults, and reading mail is a creative way to support literacy and grow a love of reading.

 Subscribe your child to a magazine that feeds their interests, or arrange for a beloved grandparent to send letters and cards.
 There are even monthly book subscription boxes specifically designed for kids!
+Some of our favorite magazine subscriptions include:

 5. Make Books Your Child’s Greatest Resource

 Though my son struggles with a developmental speech disorder and dyslexia, he is also blessed with giftedness.
 He is extremely intelligent, curious, and asks thoughtful questions.
-When Owen asks a question, sometimes I’m tempted to pick up my phone and relay it to Google.
+When my son asks a question, sometimes I’m tempted to pick up my phone and relay it to Google.
 But instead, I reply, “Great question!
 Let’s write that one down.”

 All of my son’s incredible questions go into a notebook, then are tucked away in my purse, ready for our next library visit.
 At the library, we choose books that will answer his questions, probably in greater detail than a quick internet search would’ve done.

 Books are a trusted, permanent, and tangible source of knowledge that I want my kids to turn to.
 As Dr. Suess said, “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”
+Shared below are some of our favorite books for kids:

 Your Turn